hyunjeyang0110/C1PK-Flood/README.md

 ### main_C1PK_Flood.py
 > Code for running the C1PK-Flood model.
 - The results of the C1PKNet model are used as input data for the PyFlood model, which ultimately generates a high-resolution inundation map for the Galveston area in TIFF format.
+One of the test storms and the reduction factor for the PyFlood model can be defined.
+The result is output under the name RESULT_C1PK_Flood_storm, appended with the corresponding test storm number.

 # Necessary Inputs Files